contentful/contentful-cli/docs/guide/README.md

 A guide introducing basic concepts for working with Contentful.

-This command is intended for users new to Contentful, regular users can run `contentful boilerplate` directly to quickly set up an example project.

 ## What steps does the guide contain?

 ### 1. Sign in to a new or existing account